Alibaba promises major discounts ahead of China's 'Singles Day' shopping event

 Alibaba did not disclose how much in subsidies and coupons it plans to offer in total this year but added that Taobao and Tmall had committed an "unprecedented" amount of investment.

-Presales, when consumers can put down deposits on items, will begin on Tuesday and then purchases are made over two periods - the evening of Oct.
-31 till Nov.
-3 and Nov.
-10-11 - which helps with managing the logistics of deliveries.
+Presales, when consumers can put down deposits on items, will begin on Tuesday and then purchases are made over two periods - the evening of Oct 31 till Nov 3 and Nov 10 to 11 - which helps with managing the logistics of deliveries.

 The company last year did not announce the sales tally for the event for the first time, saying only that the total amount was in line with 2021.